In addition, it can help you:

 Average CTR will add a green line to the chart that represents the average click-through rate of your page in search results.
 It’s the percentage of impressions that resulted in a click.

-Average position will add an orange line to the chart that shows the average position of your site in search results (for all search queries) over a period of time.
+The average position will add an orange line to the chart that shows the average position of your site in search results (for all search queries) over a period of time.

 Table and different dimensions